 Dr Di McCarthy, Chair

 Di has extensive experience in a number of senior management and governance roles in the tertiary education, science and health sectors.
-She is a Director of Powerhouse Ventures Ltd, a Director of the Cawthron Institute, and a member of the governance boards of the Dodd-Walls Centre for Photonic and Quantum Technologies, and the Healthier Lives National Science Challenge.
-She is a Trustee of the Malaghan Institute of Medical Research and the Deafness Research Foundation (NZ), and is a member of the Science Advisory Board of the Center for Brain Research at the University of Auckland.
+She is the Chair of the New Zealand Institute of Economic Research, a Director of the Cawthron Institute, a Director of Bragato Research Institute and a member of the governance boards of the Dodd-Walls Centre for Photonic and Quantum Technologies, and the Healthier Lives National Science Challenge.
+She is a Trustee of the Malaghan Institute of Medical Research and the Hearing Research Foundation (NZ).
 She was made an Officer of the New Zealand Order of Merit for her services to Education in 2008, a Companion of the Royal Society of New Zealand for her services to Science in 2015, and a Companion of the New Zealand Order of Merit for her services to science, business and women in 2016.

 Dr Will Edwards, Deputy Chair